lilou9221/mcgill_team2_capstone/README.md

 ### Prerequisites

 - Python 3.9 or higher
-- Google Earth Engine account
-- Google Cloud Project with Drive API enabled
+- GeoTIFF data files (manually placed in `data/raw/` directory)
-- Git (optional)
+- Git (optional, for cloning repository)

 ### Step 1: Clone or Navigate to Project